 Average—Provides an average.
-Figure 3.28 shows a report detailing average sales per region and product line.
-An analyst might wonder why the average housekeeping sale in the West is $152 higher than in the Midwest.
+Figure 3.7 shows a report detailing average sales per region and line of business.
+An analyst might wonder why the average copier sale in the South is $7,000 higher than in the West.

-Figure 3.28 Average sales per region and product line.
+Figure 3.7 Average sales per region and line of business.

-- Product—Multiplies all the cells together.
-For example, if your dataset has cells with values of 3, 4, and 5, the product would be 60.
+Product—Multiplies all the cells together.
+For example, if your dataset had cells with values of 3, 4, and 5, the product would be 60.